bazthedev/Unblocked-Stuff/README.md

 # Unblocked Software, sites and bypassing

+# [NOTICE] THIS REPOSITORY WILL BE ARCHIVED AS OF 20/6/24

 ## Current Unblocked Software:
 - Bluescreen in python: https://github.com/bazthedev/Bluescreen
 - Windows95 in electron: https://github.com/felixrieseberg/windows95